 Call us free on 0808 168 9540

-We provide air quality monitoring services, including providing specialist monitoring equipment and analysis of results that allow employers to comply with the law and protect their staff from occupational exposure to potentially damaging air pollutants.
+As part of our air quality monitoring services, we are able to provide specialist monitoring equipment and analysis of results for both outdoor and indoor air quality.
+This allows employers to put in place air quality strategies to comply with the law and protect their staff from occupational exposure to potentially damaging air pollutants.

 Ionising radiation can come from a variety of sources in industrial and commercial settings.
 However, stringent measures are usually in place to prevent emissions of ionising radiation or radioactive materials from affecting workers – e.g., use of radionucleotides in laboratories, use of nucleonic gauges in industry, use of X-rays in medical facilities.